liammcluckie/Cook-House/README.md

     ![Screenshot of the above instructions](deployment/deploy-six.png)

-- Heroku will then start the build process and if successful a success message will appead and a link to view the live deployed project.
+- Heroku will then start the build process and if successful a success message will appear and a link to view the live deployed project.

     ![Screenshot of the above instructions](deployment/deploy-seven.png)